lifeofsoumya/blog-backups/clywmazr5001b09jwbkbh1q07.md

 ## Recent Gig

 It's been over 7 years since I started freelancing.
-I explored a few fields before settling into software development.
+I’m glad I explored a few fields before settling into software development (for now).
 Currently, I share content on the development process of full-stack websites on my [YouTube channel](https://youtube.com/@indgeek).

-Last month, a client approached us to develop a complete web app for a startup for $3000, with a deadline of 21 days.
+Last month, a client approached us to develop a complete web app for building a startup product for $3000, with a deadline of 21 days.

 At the moment, I have a few team members to whom I outsource tasks, and I provide mentorship to them.
 I am mostly unavailable for freelancing tasks due to my full-time job as a software developer.